MeinaLinWei/Covid19-Face-Mask-Detector/README.md

 # Covid19 Face Mask Detector
-This is a face mask detector built uding from Python3 and OpenCV.
+This is a face mask detector built using from Python3 and OpenCV.

 ## How to run Covid19 Face Mask Detector
 1. Clone the repository.